-In reaching its decision to adopt the Merger Agreement, the Board of Directors of ANB considered, among other things, (i) information concerning the financial performance and condition, business operations, capital levels, asset quality and prospects, including projected future results, of First Hawaiian and ANB both as separate entities and after giving effect to the Merger, (ii) current industry, economic and market conditions and trends, including the likelihood of continuing consolidation and increasing competition in the banking and financial services industries and the growing importance of economies of scale to a banking institution's ability to compete successfully in this changing environment, (iii) the increasing cost and availability of technology, (iv) the structure of the transaction, (v) the terms of the Merger Agreement, (vi) the opinion of its financial advisor described below as to the fairness from a financial point of view of the consideration to be received by the holders of ANB Common Stock, (vii) the likelihood of obtaining required regulatory approval, (viii) the changing legal environment for banking and financial services, (ix) the impact of the Merger on the depositors, employees and customers served by ANB and American National, (x) the availability of stock liquidity to ANB shareholders and (xi) the compatibility of First Hawaiian's plans for ANB with the strategic plan of ANB.
+In reaching its decision to adopt the Merger Agreement, the Board of Directors of ANB considered, among other things, (i) information concerning the financial performance and condition, business operations, capital levels, asset quality and prospects, including projected future effect to the Merger, (ii) current industry, economic and market conditions and trends, including the likelihood of continuing consolidation and increasing competition in the banking and financial services industries and the growing importance of economies of scale to a banking institution's ability to compete successfully in this changing environment, (iii) the increasing cost and availability of technology, (iv) the structure of the transaction, (v) the terms of the Merger Agreement, (vi) the opinion of its financial advisor described below as to the fairness from a financial point of view of the consideration to be received by the holders of ANB Common Stock, (vii) the likelihood of obtaining required regulatory approval, (viii) the changing legal environment for banking and financial services, (ix) the impact of the Merger on the depositors, employees and customers served by ANB and American National, (x) the availability of stock liquidity to ANB shareholders and (xi) the compatibility of First Hawaiian's plans for ANB with the strategic plan of ANB.
 In its decision to adopt the Merger Agreement and recommend the Merger to its shareholders, the ANB Board of Directors did not assign any relative or specific weights to the various factors considered and individual directors may have given differing weights to different factors.